shinyorg/wonderland/readme.md

 * Park Hours of Operation
 * Geofence notification reminder for entering to remind user to open app (so GPS is enabled) and to set parking area
 * GPS based notifications while in the park notifying you if ride times have been reduced - GPS shuts off once outside of park
-* Easy example of a navigation service based on Shell without ViewModel lifecycle
+* Easy example of a navigation service based on Shell without ViewModel lifecycle [Shiny MAUI Shell](https://github.com/shinyorg/maui)

 ## KNOWN ISSUES
 * New Geofence API for iOS 18 is not yet working in Shiny v4 beta